What is Build-to-Rent & How it Works?

 With nearly two decades in UK property, Rob has been investing in buy-to-let since 2005, and uses property data to develop tools for property market analysis.

-Build-to-rent is sometimes known as BTR or B2R for short.
+Some of the property terminology and acronyms can be confusing, but build-to-rent is sometimes known as BTR or B2R for short.

 Significant names in BTR include Greystar, Sigma Capital Group, Get Living, Fizzy Living and Grainger.
 Household names like Legal & General, John Lewis and Lloyds Bank are also active in the sector.